Oliver-Federico/Personality-Test/README.md

 You can have as many tests processed at once as your computer can handle.

 #### IMPORTANT:
-The first test entry must start on line one, if it is not on line one you will recieve an error with your answers.
+The first test entry must start on line one, if it is not on line one you will recieve an error with your output.txt file.

 ##### Real examples: